How to get your construction or trade company found online

 You want to secure more work, from better paying clients who offer you a cuppa

-When it comes to getting your business found online, there’s no such thing as a one stop shop.
+When it comes to getting your trade company found online, there’s no such thing as a one stop shop.
 Your best bet is to explore lots of different avenues and not put all your eggs in one basket.
 There are some definite staples that each and every company that is making an effort to get found online should be using, but there are also some gaps that very few trade or construction companies are making good use of yet.

 So where should you start?
 The internet can be somewhat overwhelming but it really doesn’t have to be.
 Used right, it can be a tool that gets your business to exactly where you want it to be.